Wellness

 The effects of dehydration on the brain and body can turn fatal if not timely cured.
 The decreasing amount of water available to your body can have a significant impact on its ability to accomplish the daily body processes.

-It can lower internal sodium and electrolyte levels and create physical and cognitive deficits which make it difficult to do things like linguistic thinking, mental math, and decision making, motor coordination, and executive function.
+It can lower internal sodium and electrolyte levels and create physical and cognitive deficits which make it difficult to do things like linguistic thinking, mental math, decision-making, motor coordination, and executive function.

-Dehydration can lead to many indefinite symptoms which can be mild and severe both.
+Dehydration can lead to many indefinite symptoms which can be mild or severe both.
 The common symptoms are-

 If the water intake is not adequate for a prolonged time, serious symptoms can be seen which include-